somegenericdev/lisp-playground/README.md

 This behavior is called `generic functions` in Common Lisp parlance, and it's Common Lisp's own way to achieve **dynamic dispatch**.

 An alternative to `defmethod` is `defgeneric`.
-The difference is basically that, with `defgeneric`, we essentially centralize all the method "specializations" in one single block.
+The difference is basically that, with `defgeneric`, we essentially centralize all of the method's "specializations" in one single block.

 ```
 (defgeneric say-hello (obj)